 SportsBet Information And Facts

-SportsBet was the first ever bookmaker granted a commercial licence in Australia all the way back in 1993.
+SportsBet was the first-ever bookmaker granted a commercial licence in Australia all the way back in 1993.
 The company went from strength to strength in the following two decades, and in 2009 Paddy Power became majority owner.
-The Irish giants have since merged with Betfair, and as of 2018 Paddy Power Betfair own SportsBet Australia.
+The Irish giants have since merged with Betfair, and as of 2018, Paddy Power Betfair owns SportsBet Australia.
 SportsBet is licensed in the Northern Territory.

-SportsBet cover all of Australia’s favourite sports, with odds available on horse racing, AFL, NRL, cricket, soccer and golf.
-SportsBet also display in-play betting odds, but to avail of the service customers must phone their in-play bets in.
+SportsBet covers all of Australia’s favourite sports, with odds available on horse racing, AFL, NRL, cricket, soccer and golf.
+SportsBet also displays in-play betting odds, but to avail of the service, customers must phone their in-play bets in.
 You can keep an eye on the live odds via the website.
 SportsBet does not offer casino or poker products, and it is purely a sports betting site.